codio-content/Crunch-Basics/.guides/content/Editing---Running-26b7.md

 On the left is a sample Crunch program.
 Feel free to play around with it.
-It does the following
+Try pressing the Run or Step buttons.
+This program

-- Asks for a number
+- asks for a number
-- Outputs the 'Times Table' for that number from 1 to 12
+- outputs the 'Times Table' for that number from 1 to 12

 ## Run mode
 Rather than stepping through, you can also let the program run at full speed by pressing the Run button in the button panel on the right of Crunch.